 Current Member of the Higher Education Research and Development Society of Australia (HERDSA)

-Educational Research, Design Education, Mathematics and Design in Nature.
+Design Thinking, Education reform, 3D / 4D Technology, Mathematics and Design in Nature.

 Visual Communication Design, Interface and web design, Information Design.